 What’s the good and bad of using Moneycorp?

 - It offers bank-beating rates.
-Moneycorp offer a bank beating exchange rate.
+Moneycorp offers a bank-beating exchange rate.
 It also offers personal and business transfer to suit your needs.

 - It's earned a 5 Star feefo rating.
-Moneycorp have a feefo 5 star rating.
-80% of reviewers rate Moneycorp as excellent.
+Moneycorp has a feefo 5-star rating.
+80% of reviewers rate Moneycorp as "excellent".

 - You can transfer money anytime, anywhere.
 Moneycorp online is available 24 hours a day with the most competitive rates.

 - Indicative rates.
 The exchange rates quoted by the Moneycorp exchange rate calculator are indicative rates only.
-These rates are based on the interbank rate and are not the deal you’ll get when you send money overseas using Moneycorp — they apply a small margin to the interbank rate.
+These rates are based on the interbank rate and are not the deal you’ll get when you send money overseas using Moneycorp – it applies a small margin to the interbank rate.

 - Double currency conversion.
 Funds will need to be converted to pounds when a payment is made to Moneycorp from Australia, and you're charged for it.
-Converting a currency twice doesn’t make much sense when there’s a host of local based money transfer companies.
+Converting a currency twice doesn’t make much sense when there’s a host of locally-based money transfer companies.

 What other products and services does Moneycorp offer?

-Moneycorp provide more than online foreign exchange services.
-Moneycorp issue foreign cash (airport pickup locations as well as delivery by Royal Mail) and a travel money card; however, these products are available to residents of the UK only.
+Moneycorp provides more than online foreign exchange services.
+Moneycorp issues foreign cash (airport pickup locations as well as delivery by Royal Mail) and a travel money card, but these products are available to residents of the UK only.

 - Foreign cash.
 Order foreign cash online and collect the money from London & airport collections, or have the money sent an address in the UK.

 - Travel card.
-Moneycorp also issue the prepaid multi-currency Explorer Card, which can be loaded with foreign currency and used like a normal debit card outside the U.K.
+Moneycorp also issues the prepaid multi-currency Explorer Card, which can be loaded with foreign currency and used like a normal debit card outside the U.K.

 You may want to have a look at local international payment companies if you want to send money overseas.
 We compare a number of competitive international money transfer companies based in Australia.
 Let us know if you need help with your comparison.